spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - serialization 1.2.1
 - coroutines 1.5.0
 - datetime 0.2.1
-- `QueryBo` type parameter is not a list
-- `QueryBoCompanion` has no type parameter
+- Gradle 7.1
+- `AccountPublicBo.displayName` - remove
+- `AccountPublicBo.id` - rename to `accountId`
+- `AccountPublicBo.organizationName` - remove
+- `AccountPublicBo.phone` - new property
+- `AccountPublicBo` - is BaseBo instead of EntityBo
 - `ActionBoCompanion` has no type parameter
-- `ValidityReport` now stores BOs instead of implementations
+- `CommBase` (JS) - 401 throws `Unauthorized`
+- `DataConflictException` - rename to `DataConflict` and move to `zakadabar.stack.exceptions` package
+- `EmptySessionManager` - reads server description with `ServerDescriptionQuery`
 - `EntityBusinessLogicBase.pa` is now public
+- `QueryBoCompanion` has no type parameter
+- `QueryBo` type parameter is not a list
+- `Router.query` change type parameter RQ from Any to QueryBo<RS> to ensure type safety
 - `SimpleRoleAuthorizer` supports `LOGGED_IN` special value
-- `Router.query` change type parameter RQ from Any to QueryBo<RS> to ensure type safety
-- `ZkStringStore.merge` - also merge into child stores
+- `ValidityReport` now stores BOs instead of implementations
 - `ZkAppication` - `window.path.location` is now decoded with `decodeUriComponent` before routing
 - `ZkBuiltinStrings.confirmDelete` - default text is "Are you sure you want to delete?"
 - `ZkBuiltinStrings.confirmation` - default text is "Please Confirm"
+- `ZkElement.displayName` - remove
 - `ZkStringField` - do not show mandatory mark when empty value is allowed
+- `ZkStringStore.merge` - also merge into child stores
 - `ZkTextArea` - do not show mandatory mark when empty value is allowed
 - `ZkTextArea` - remove hard-coded `flexGrow = 1` and `resize = "none"`
 - `zkFormStyles.buttons` - added margin before and after
-- `EmptySessionManager` - reads server description with `ServerDescriptionQuery`
+- `Forbidden` - moved from JVM to common

 deprecated: